frfla/react-md-renderer/README.md

 - In this case, classNames are assigned in the format `prefix-h1`, `prefix-h2`;
 - If no prefix is provided, each tag automatically receives a className such as `md-renderer-h1`.
 - **When the CSS prop is injected, the prefix is ignored.**

+# Hn Correction

+In a document, the `h1` tag should exist as the single main heading.
+Here’s how to adjust it:

+- If there are multiple `h1` tags, change the additional ones to `h2`.
+Subsequent headings should be adjusted accordingly (`h3` to `h6`).
+- The styling applied to the original `h1` should be retained.
+This means keeping the styling that makes it appear as a primary heading while optimizing the document’s structure by adjusting the markup.